wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 ### **Lab Environment**

-Several paragraphs – or longer – describing an overview of the module including a description of why this content is important and a concise description of the main points of the module

 During this lab, you will work in a simulated environment with the following computers or virtual machines.

 Computers and Virtual Machines Used in This Lab